 Hunter’s Hill Council is working with Eco Logical Australia to update the Plan of Management for Riverglade Reserve.
 This Plan of Management will provide guidelines and actions for future management and maintenance of the reserve.

-For more information or to register your details to be involved in or kept informed of the revised Plan of Management’s preparation, please contact Hunter’s Hill Council, Ph: 9879 9400.
+For more information or to register your details to be kept informed of the revised Plan of Management’s preparation, please contact Hunter’s Hill Council, Ph: 9879 9400.

 Riverglade POM 2013

 The purpose of the Plan of Management (PoM) is to provide a 10 year strategy for the management, use and future enhancement of Riverglade Reserve.
 The PoM was commissioned by the Hunters Hill Council, in response to some key issues including:

 • Increasing user conflicts, largely resulting from increasing sports use, displacing local community & passive recreational use

 • Neighbourhood impacts resulting from increasing use (i.e. access & car parking, lack of toilets, noise etc.).

 • Neighbour issues arising from regional wildlife corridors enhancement activities.

 • The need for the PoM to be updated and adopted.